 What kind of file do you need?

 We prefer STL and/or STP 3D models.
 Many times a STP file will give us the best resolution.
-If you need help creating a 3D model than our engineering unit can provide CAD support for your project.
+If you need help creating a 3D model our engineering department can provide CAD support for your project.

-I have a part but no 3D model, can you print a copy?
+I have a part but no 3D CAD model, can you print a copy?

 What color options do you have?

-Some additive technologies allow us to directly print in a wide gamut of colors.
+Some additive technologies allow us to directly print in a wide gamut of colors (Polyjet).
 We also offer painting services if the technology required for your parts doesn’t directly print in color.
 Our most common natural colors are White and Translucent.

 What is the tolerance on your machines?

-Tolerances depend on the technology being used but our most common tolerance is ±.010″ for large parts.
+Tolerances depend on the technology being used and the geometry of the part in relation to how the part is oriented on the build platform.
+Our most common tolerance across all our technologies is ±.010″ + with an additional tolerance of +/- 0.002” per inch for parts over 6″ in length.
 Smaller parts tend to have a tighter tolerance of ±.005″.

 Can you print rubber parts?